timegnome/ETL-Project/README.md

 ### Pull data from postgres servers using python connections
 ### Merge data into 2 data frames on the county ids
+### we discovered that the fires in the list were not unique if they crossed more that one county.
+### So we had to update the PostGresSQL with a new table of the Fires
+### Some Fires crossed State Line to neighbors Oregon, Nevada, and Mexico